top of page

 • Basic Needs: food, housing, security, childcare

-• Transportation: public transportation, drivers training, child seats, understanding insurance requirements, education on how to purchase and pay for vehicles...
+• Transportation and Employment: public transportation, drivers training, child seats, understanding insurance requirements, education on how to purchase and pay for vehicles...

 • Education and Training: Pre-K - 16 education; ESL training; life skills; and job training